Man arrested in woman’s shooting death

-The 25-year-old man is being held in Pierce County Jail on suspicion of second-degree murder in the death of Audrey Anna Newell, 29.
+The 25-year-old man was held in the Pierce County Jail on suspicion of second-degree murder in the death of Audrey Anna Newell, 29.

-Tacoma police spokeswoman Loretta Cool said the arrest is the result of a police investigation, but did not have further details on what led detectives to the 25-year-old.
+Police spokeswoman Loretta Cool said the arrest was the result of a police investigation, but she had no further details on what led detectives to the 25-year-old.

-Newell’s body had been found on the side of the road by a passer-by driving in the 5600 block of Marine View Drive Northeast about 8 p.m.
+A passer-by found Newell’s body about 8 p.m.
 Jan.
-19. Detectives said then that Newell had likely been killed nearby.
+19 on the side of the highway in the 5600 block of Marine View Drive Northeast.

 Kenny Ocker: 253-597-8627, @KennyOcker